Botifython/website/index.md

 1. Link-graph Visualizer
 2. Content Gap Analysis Tool

-These tools are in the proces of being ported.
-One already exist as a web app and just needs to be plugged in here, and the other is still a Jupyter Notebook, but the system is designed to allow easy notebook conversion to an app.
-So stay tuned!
+As these and other tools are completed, they will automatically be available on the menus each time you run `nix develop`

+They're being ported now, so stay tuned!